tsedio/tsed/docs/getting-started/create-your-first-controller.md

 # Create your first controller

 Create a new `CalendarCtrl.ts` in your controllers directory (by default `root/controllers`).
-All controllers declared with @@Controller@@ decorators are considered as Express routers.
+All controllers declared with @@Controller@@ decorators are considered as Platform routers (Express.Router, Koa.Router, ...).
-An Express router requires a path (here, the path is `/calendars`) to expose an url on your server.
+A Platform router requires a path (here, the path is `/calendars`) to expose an url on your server.
 More precisely, it's a part of a path, and the entire exposed url depends on the Server configuration (see [Configuration](configuration.md)) and the [children controllers](/docs/controllers.md).